• Skip to primary navigation

 • In a stand mixer, beat butter until well-creamed.

-• Add 1 cup of sugar and cocoa powder.
-Sprinkle in salt.
+• Gradually stir in about half of the powdered sugar and the cocoa powder.
 Stir until combined.

-• Add 2 Tablespoons of heavy cream, stir well.
+• Drizzle in about half of the heavy cream, stir well.

-• Pair off your cooled cookies into sandwich pairs, and then generously spread or pipe frosting/filling onto the bottom of one cookie, sandwiching with the bottom of another, until all cookie pairs are filled.
+• Pair off your cooled cookies into sandwich pairs, and then generously spread or pipe about 1 ½ Tablespoons of frosting onto the bottom of one cookie (I just use a clean 1 ½ Tablespoon cookie scoop), sandwiching with the bottom of another, until all cookie pairs are filled.

-• Melt chocolate melting wafers according to package instructions (or, if using milk chocolate chips and shortening, microwave chips and shortening at 15-second increments, stirring well in-between), until chocolate is completely melted.
+• Combine chocolate chips and shortening and melt in 15-second increments, stirring well in-between, until chocolate is completely melted.

 • Pour chocolate into small Ziploc bag and snip a small piece out of the corner.